fatmaozdal/fatmaozdal/README.md

 -  I’m currently working on  Machine Learning, Deep Learning, NLP and Data Analysis (Matplotlib | Seaborn | Pandas's Own Visualization Features | Tableau )
 -  I am happy to teach you what I know and eager to learn what you will offer
--  Slowly and steadily, I'm trying to be better than yesterday😉
+-  Slowly and steadily, I'm trying to be better than yesterday.
-- 💬  Ask me about: Anything!
+- Ask me about: Anything!
-- 📫  How to reach me:
+- How to reach me:

 ## :man::woman: Social
 [![Linkedin: VPA](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fatma-%C3%B6zdal-1a633614a/)